UMCResearch/umc_streamlit_workshop/README.md

 Start by creating the python environment where all our dependencies will be installed.

-We recommend that you install the dependencies in a conda environment, which can create and activate using the following commands:
+We recommend that you install the dependencies in a conda environment, which you can create and activate using the following commands:

 ```
 conda env create -f environment.yml